Yameen-khan/syndigo_test/README.md

 scrapy crawl target -a url=https://www.target.com/p/-/A-79344798

+## Screenshot and sample data is present:

+--project_name/screenshot&sampleJSON/

 ## If you want the output in JSON file then put these lines before return clean_data

 with open('output.json', 'w', encoding='utf-8') as json_file: